dtsnell4/Leader-Board/README.md

 ## PGA Leader Board Project

+View the live demo [here](https://dtsnell4.github.io/Leader-Board/).

 **Notes:**
+* React components are seperated into two direcotries, "containers" for the stateful components, and "components" for the stateless/presentational components.
 * Added a "Loading" message while the app looks for any saved data.
 If none is found it will display an empty state message.
 * The same modal is used for adding/editing.
 The edit feature only allows editing the score (mainly for demonstration purposes, though I doubt players change their names in the middle of a tournament).
 * Players are saved to localStorage for convenience.